jmbermingham/axway-open-docs/content/en/docs/apim_relnotes/20200330_apimgr_relnotes.md

 ## New features and enhancements

-No new features and enhancements are available in this update.
+The following new features and enhancements are available in this update

+Upgrade to Open SSL 1.1.1; See more detail below.

+Updated information on FIPS topics; See more detail below.

+Significant build time reduction.

 <!-- Add the new features here -->